What we learned during Emotional Wellness Month

-At the beginning of the month, we started a conversation around emotional wellness to see how cannabis plays a part in your routines and rituals.
+At the beginning of the month, we started a conversation around emotional wellness to see how smoking plays a part in your routines and rituals.
 Our community came back with honest, raw, real responses about how smoking aids with exercise, stress, healing, and pain relief.
 Your stories were all gathered in our journal post here but here are some highlighted responses:

 “I’ve struggled a lot with mental illness and prescription after prescription I still couldn’t find the relief I was needing.
-But it wasn’t until an assault left me struggling with PTSD that I found immense relief and healing through cannabis.
+But it wasn’t until an assault left me struggling with PTSD that I found immense relief and healing through smoking.
 I could sleep without nightmares, talk through my healing without panic attacks and gained back my passion to be creative and happy again.
 It has helped in more ways than I can count, I hope one day it will get to everyone that needs it and will be decriminalized <3.” - Becca

 “I smoke every evening with my partner.
 We’re both cancer survivors, and it’s a nice reset at the end of the day to get us more able to deal with ongoing pain that we both have from treatments (even though they were years ago - nerve damage is a thing we deal with all day, everyday).
 I find it beautiful and restorative, and it helps me take some time to decompress and treat my body with care and intentionality.” - Alandis